corbindavenport/imageshare/DEV.md

 ### Deploying on other platforms

-If you don't want to use Heroku, hosting the `web` directory on any PHP-compatible web server with `curl` and `ext-exif` installed should also work.
-The following commands work for Ubuntu-based systems.
+If you don't want to use Heroku, host the `web` directory on any PHP-compatible web server that has `curl` (for API access), `ext-exif` (for extracting image data), and `php-simplexml` (for parsing the 3DS game database).
+The following commands work for Ubuntu-based systems:

 ```
 sudo apt install php php-curl php-exif php-simplexml